TrueFiEng/useDApp/docs/source/guide.rst

 The *useContractCall* hook will take care of updating the balance of new blocks.
 The results are deferred so that the hook does not update too frequently.

-In our custom hooks we can use any standard react hooks, custom react hooks and useDApp hooks.
+In our custom hooks we can use any standard react hooks, custom react hooks and useDapp hooks.
 Rules of hooks apply.

-Documentation for hooks is available `here <file:///Users/marek/Projects/useDapp/docs/dist/html/core.html#hooks>`_.
+Documentation for hooks is available :ref:`here <core:Hooks>`.

 Using hooks considerations